 Walks Around Woodley

-The Covid-19 pandemic, its associated ‘lockdowns’ and government focus on health, has highlighted the important part that outdoor exercise plays in the improvement and maintenance of physical and mental well-being.
-The restrictions associated with ‘lockdown’ emphasised the need for access to public greenspace for those who do not have outdoor space of their own.
-Woodley has many attractive open spaces and easy access to beautiful open areas in neighbouring parishes.
-The Town Council are able to provide residents with information regarding readily accessible local walks.
+The Covid-19 pandemic highlighted the important part outdoor exercise plays in the improvement and maintenance of physical and mental well-being.
+The restrictions associated with ‘lockdowns’ emphasised the need for access to public greenspace, especially for those who do not have outdoor space of their own.

-Volunteers from Loddon Valley Ramblers have designed walks that use the network of quiet footpaths around the Town and out into neighbouring areas.
-As well as pavements and gravel paths the walks also use grassy surfaces that may be muddy.
-Comprehensive route notes along with photographs and maps are provided for each walk.
-For the users of GPS equipment, tracks and waypoints in .gpx format are provided for some walks.
-The location of the walks’ starting and finishing points are shown on a map.
-The routes can be downloaded by clicking on the links and then printed or used on smartphone or tablet.
+Comprehensive route notes, along with photographs and maps, are provided individually for each walk.
+For users of GPS equipment, tracks and waypoints in .gpx format are also provided for some walks.
+Each route can be downloaded, and then printed or used on a smartphone or tablet.

 Generally, the walks are ‘circular’ – they start and finish at the same place.
 Two are ‘linear’ walks; these start and finish at different places and you make your return to the start, or home, using public transport.
 In these cases details of bus routes, stops and numbers, and train alternatives, are provided for your return.
 You are advised to check bus and train times before you set out.